acidburn0zzz/jetpack-sdk/doc/module-source/low-level-modules.md

 example, [windows](modules/sdk/windows.html) or
 [request](modules/sdk/request.html)).

-These modules are still in active development, and we expect to make incompatible changes to them in future releases.
+Most of these modules are not yet ["stable"](dev-guide/guides/stability.html).
+This means that there is a higher chance that we will have to make incompatible changes to them in future releases.

-Not all modules are supported on Firefox for Android yet: the mobile phone icon beside a module indicates that it is supported.
+In the list below, the icons indicate whether the module is compatible with Firefox for Android, Firefox Desktop, or both.

 <ul id="module-index"></ul>